OpenDSA/OpenDSA/RST/en/MengBridgeCourse/2114JUNIT.rst

 * Review the basics of a java class including fields, constructors, methods, parameters, and use of the keyword this
 * Review debugging code and code coverage
-* Variations for JUnit assert statements
+* Implement variations for JUnit assert statements

 Introduction to Hokie Class
 ---------------------------

-In this discussion we will be revisiting good testing practices with an example class called "Hoakie Class".
+ In this discussion we will be revisiting good testing practices with an example class called “Hoakie Class”.

 [6:07] Introduction to Hokie Class Video
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~